espocrm/documentation/docs/administration/formula/string.md

 will return `'Hello world'`.

+Note: The REPLACE parameter mush be string.
+Use [number\format](number.md#numberformat) function to cast an integer or a float to a string.

 ## string\split

 `string\split(STRING, SEPARATOR)`

-Splits a STRING into array of strings by a string SEPARATOR. (as of v7.1.0)
+Splits a STRING into array of strings by a string SEPARATOR. (as of v7.1)

 Example: